rdz-oss/BattyBirdNET-Analyzer/README.md

 | Perimyotis subflavus - Tricolored bat                 |
 | Tadarida brasiliensis - Brazilian free-tailed bat     | `

-## Try on online demo on huggingface.co
+## Try online demo at huggingface.co
 If you have small (a few seconds) .wav or .flac recordings of bats you can try the online demo.
 It is hosted on a small container (2 vcpu) so you need to install your own system (see below) if you want to analyze larger data sets.